jordanfox1/Portfolio/README.md

-this is the document for my portfolio# Portfolio
+this is the reamde document for my portfolio# Portfolio